missmatsuko/lighthouse-labs-challenge/2018-10/README.md

 Write a new function called `totalCells()` which will return the total number of cells in your grid.
 For this grid, it should return `100`, but again make sure that is a calculated value and not just a number you type in for your function to return.
 We want to make all the other lighthouse operators jealous.

 > #### Hint
 > Don't forget that you can access the grid up above at the Show Grid and Show Grid Code link.
 Your code can access the `GRID` variable.
-Make sure you code is using `return`, not `console.log`.
+Make sure you code is using `return`, not `console.log`

+### Challenge #5
+Since our `GRID` is written in coordinates like `'A3'` or `'D8'`, we need code that is going to be able to convert those coordinates to the numbers we need to fetch data out of the `GRID` array(s).
+All of the lighthouse operators have reported in and we know that their areas never go above `'Z'`.

+Let's build a function called `convertColumn()` which, when given the coordinate as an argument, will return the number of the column.

+For example, calling `convertColumn('C4')` should return `2` as the `'C'` column is the third column, and since JavaScript arrays start at `0`, that would make `2` the third column.

+> #### Hint
+> You could solve this challenge with a very large `if-else` or `switch` statement.
+However, it would require a lot of writing and may become unmanagable, so we would not recommend that approach.
+There are multiple other options.
+One approach is to create your own array of capital letters and then use `indexOf()` on it in order to determine the array index.
+>
+> Now that you have done more work with Arrays, this is a case where you are probably going to want to create your own array of letters, and figure out a way to match what the system gives you with what you have stored.
+Consider checking out [this tutorial on Arrays](https://www.digitalocean.com/community/tutorial_series/working-with-arrays-in-javascript) for help.